PhysGNN: A Physics-Driven Graph Neural Network Based Model for Predicting Soft Tissue Deformation in Image-Guided Neurosurgery: Results and Discussion

 \subsection{Performance of PhysGNN in Predicting Tissue Deformation}

-Table \ref{tab:results_data} is indicative of the performance of the PhysGNN models that resulted in the lowest validation loss on Dataset 1 and Dataset 2, illustrated in Figures \ref{fig:best_config_1} and \ref{fig:best_config_2}.
-According to the results, PhysGNN is capable of effectively predicting tissue deformation under prescribed loads, especially highlighted by 96\% and 97\% of absolute position errors being under 1mm in Datasets 1 and 2 respectively.
-Moreover, prediction of tissue deformation per each FE simulation on an NVIDIA P-100 GPU took $0.0043 \pm 0.0005$ seconds, while it took $1.8294 \pm 0.0322$ seconds on a dual core Intel(R) Xeon(R) @ 2.20GHz CPU.
-Based on these observations and the fact that the accuracy in neurosurgery is not better than 1mm \cite{miller2010biomechanics}, PhysGNN manifests itself as a promising deep learning module for predicting tissue deformation in neurosurgical settings for providing both high accuracy, computational speed, and ease of implementation.
+Table \ref{tab:results_data} is indicative of the performance of the PhysGNN models that resulted in the lowest validation loss on Datasets 1 and 2, illustrated in Figures \ref{fig:best_config_1} and \ref{fig:best_config_2}, respectively.
+According to the results, PhysGNN is capable of effectively predicting tissue deformation under prescribed loads, especially highlighted by 96\% and 97\% of absolute position errors being under 1 mm in Datasets 1 and 2, respectively.
+Notably, approximating tissue deformation using the FEM on a quad-core Intel i7 @ 2.9 GHz CPU took $11.5099 \pm 6.8004$ seconds on average for each FE simulation, with minimum and maximum computation times of $5.4191$ and $32.3798$ seconds, respectively, whereas prediction of tissue deformation per each FE simulation on a dual-core Intel(R) Xeon(R) @ 2.20GHz CPU took $1.8294 \pm 0.0322$ seconds on average, while on an NVIDIA P-100 GPU took $0.0043 \pm 0.0005$ seconds on average.
+Based on these observations and the fact that the accuracy in neurosurgery is not better than 1 mm \citep{miller2010biomechanics}, PhysGNN manifests itself as a promising deep learning module for predicting tissue deformation in neurosurgical settings for its accurate approximations, computation speed, and ease of implementation.
+Additional results on the median of errors may be found in Table \ref{tab:results_median} in the appendix.